dali-lab/build/milestones/week01/index.md

 DALI Staff and your group’s mentor must be invited to your initial partner meeting.

 I. Introductions
-Who's who on your team, who are the partners?
+* Who makes up your team?
+Who is the primary contact person?

 II.
 Understand the Partner’s Vision
-Your partner may not know what the best solution is, but they will likely have some idea of what they’d like.
+<br>Your partner may not know what the best solution is, but they will likely have some idea of what they’d like.
 Ask about the problem and what they have in mind, but keep an open mind to all solutions.

-* Who makes up your team?
-Who is the primary contact person?
 * What problem are you looking to address?
 Has anyone else solved this problem?
 * What does success look like for this project?
 What are your goals?
 * What feelings are important for your solution to evoke in users? (safety, comfort, fun, etc.)
-* Partner’s idea of solution (if applicable):
+* Partner’s idea of solution (if applicable)

 III.
 Identify Users
 * Who are the users of your project?
 Identify at least two types.
 * What are their particular needs and challenges?

 IV.
 Communication
 * DALI PMs send weekly email updates to partners updating our progress.
 How else would you like to communicate (video call, in person), and with what frequency?
 * Do you have all the content needed for the project?
 If there is data, can you